Blond Bombshell Abby Dowse Sizzles In Turquoise Bikini

 “It’s wild that everyday your pics look like they’re straight from a professional photoshoot.
 But you just make everything look that flawless.”

-One fan simply said “you are an absolute goddess.”
+One fan simply said, “you are an absolute goddess.”

 Abby shares many snaps of herself in skimpy bikinis, but she also mixes it up from time to time with other outfits.
-Just yesterday, as The Inquisitr reported, the blond beauty shared a selfie she took of herself in a sheer white crop top and nude sweatpants where her assets were on full display.
+Just yesterday, as The Inquisitr reported, the blond beauty shared a selfie of herself in a sheer white crop top and nude sweatpants that left her assets on full display.

 Delivered To Your INBOX